 Please login at the following link: www.lexiacore5.com

-Each term, every class goes on three Educational visits.
+Each term, every class goes on two Educational visits.
 These visits provide a fun and valuable learning experience which will link with teaching back at school.
 This was highlighted as a strong feature of our school by OFSTED on their last visit.
-Currently, we are unable to go on any educational visits, however, we have arranged virtual visits to continue learning and experiencing educational content outside of the classroom.

 Have a look at some visits that we have been on in Year 2 recently.